-Signal No.10: Sustained wind speeds upwards from 118 km/h are expected, with gusts that may exceed 220 km/h.
+Signal No.10 (Referred to as a T10): Sustained wind speeds upwards from 118 km/h are expected, with gusts that may exceed 220 km/h.
 The same precautions as above apply, and you are advised to stay alert even if there may be a temporary calm as the centre of the typhoon passes over Hong Kong.

 Safety precautions during typhoons include taping windows to minimise the chance of flying glass in the event of winds blowing in windows.
 You should also remove loose items from outdoor areas and balconies.
 The MTR frequency rises to peak-hour levels to allow people to get home as quickly as possible.

-To explain what a big deal a no.10 is, there have only been 15 no.10 typhoons since 1946, and often with huge trails of destruction in its wakes.
+To explain what a big deal a no.10 is, there have only been 15 no.10 typhoons since 1946.
+Often, these leave huge trails of destruction.
 Take a look below for some of Hong Kong’s worst typhoons.

 Typhoon Hato, in August 2017, was a no.10 typhoon.
 There was at least 129 injuries, over 5,300 reports of fallen trees, and more than 480 cancelled flights.
 “Hato” momentarily gained super typhoon intensity over the sea areas south of Hong Kong, reaching an estimated speed of 185 km/h near its centre.

 While Typhoon Vincente did not result in any casualties in 2012, it still caused much damage.
 It caused 138 injuries, 8,800 felled trees and numerous landscape damages.
 Hundreds of commuters were forced to stay overnight in trains or at MTR stations due to toppled trees and fallen scaffolding.

 Ranking highest in terms of injuries sustained (500 people), Typhoon York (1999) also held the record at the time for the longest duration in which the No.10 signal was in place.
 During its passage, a maximum hourly wind of 151 km/h was recorded at Waglan, over 4,000 trees were uprooted, and 90 roads were rendered impassable.